rust-cli/book/src/tutorial/output.md

 The curly braces (`{}`) in the string above is one of these placeholders.
-This is the default placeholder type that tries to print the given in a human readable way.
+This is the default placeholder type that tries to print the given value in a human readable way.
 For numbers and strings this works very well, but not all types can do that.
 This is why there is also a "debug representation",